yungtiec/network-sim/part1/readme.md

-# Implementing OpenFlow applications using MININET and POX controller - part 1
+# OpenFlow applications using MININET and POX controller - part 1

 Two switches are created using POX API for going throught the following openflow-tutorial